schnell18/vCluster/kubernetes/README.md

 - open the [kubernetes dashboard][5] url
 - login using the token printed on the terminal

-In case the provision of master fails, you may trigger ansible by:
+In case the provision of master fails, you may trigger the setup by:

     ansible-playbook \
+        -e hypervisor=libvirt \
         -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory \
         provision/playbook-master.yml